Toloka/docs/en/template-builder/templates/image-classification.md

 - Multiple options (checkboxes)

-  If there are several possible answers to the question, use [field.checkbox-group](../reference/field.checkbox-group.md) checkboxes.
+  If there are several possible answers to the question, add a group of checkboxes using the [field.checkbox-group](../reference/field.checkbox-group.md) component.

   {% cut "Show code" %}